The Secret Agent's Guide to Dominating Business Intelligence

 The OODA Loop: Decide Like a Fighter Pilot

 So how does the OODA Loop work in practice?
+Let’s break it down with some advanced techniques:

 The key to mastering the OODA Loop?
 Speed and agility.
 The faster you can cycle through the loop, the more likely you are to outmaneuver your competitors.